knomepasi/ubuntu-community-wordpress-theme/README.md

 After setting the theme up
 --------------------------

-When the theme is set up, you will want to do the following things first:
+When the theme is set up, you might want to do the following things:

 ### Create a menu and assign it to the "Header menu" theme location.
 **[Appearance » Menus]**